Improving Image Captioning Descriptiveness by Ranking and LLM-based Fusion: Introduction

 \section{Introduction}

 Image captioning endeavors to produce organic and human-like descriptions corresponding to a given image.
 This task holds substantial significance in numerous practical applications, including human-computer interaction and multi-modal recommendation systems.
 Consequently, it has garnered considerable research interest in recent times.
-Notably, several State-of-The-Art (SoTA) models have emerged~\cite{alayrac2022flamingo,hu2022expansionnet,wang2022ofa,yu2022coca}, demonstrating highly encouraging outcomes when evaluated against widely used metrics such as BLEU~\cite{papineni2002bleu}, CIDEr~\cite{vedantam2015cider}, METEOR~\cite{banerjee2005meteor}, and SPICE~\cite{anderson2016spice}.
-These models are typically trained on the Microsoft COCO (MS-COCO) dataset \cite{lin2014microsoft}, which contains captions provided by human annotators.
-MS-COCO has certain limitations: (i) consists of images depicting common objects and scenes, but lacks images of rare or complex events, such as disasters, sports, or art; (ii) captions and queries associated with images often tend to be simplistic, repetitive or inaccurate, which does not reflect the use of natural language and user expectations.
-Therefore, there is a need for more realistic, large-scale and diverse datasets that can capture the variety and richness of visual and linguistic information in the real-world.
-The collection of high-quality annotated image-text pair datasets is both time and cost prohibitive.
-Recently, some vision-language alignment approaches have exploited SoTA captioners for automatically describing the content of images collected from the web \cite{li2022blip,li2021align,wangsimvlm}.
+Notably, several State-of-The-Art (SoTA) models have emerged~\citep{alayrac2022flamingo,li2024evcap,kim2025vipcap}, demonstrating highly encouraging outcomes when evaluated against widely used metrics such as BLEU~\citep{papineni2002bleu}, CIDEr~\citep{vedantam2015cider}, METEOR~\citep{banerjee2005meteor}, SPICE~\citep{anderson2016spice}.
+These models are typically trained on the Microsoft COCO (MS-COCO) dataset~\citep{lin2014microsoft} and the Flickr30k dataset~\citep{young2014image}, which contain captions provided by human annotators.
+Both MS-COCO and Flickr30k have certain limitations: (i) they mainly consist of images depicting common objects and scenes, but lack images of rare or complex events, such as disasters, sports, or art; (ii) the captions and queries associated with the images often tend to be simplistic, repetitive, or inaccurate, which does not reflect the use of natural language and user expectations, as illustrated in Figure~\ref{fig:teaser}.
+Therefore, there is a need for more realistic, large-scale, and diverse datasets that can capture the variety and richness of visual and linguistic information in the real world.
+The collection of high-quality annotated image-text pair datasets is both time and cost-prohibitive.
+Recently, some vision-language alignment approaches have exploited SoTA captioning models to automatically describe the content of images collected from the web \citep{li2022blip,li2021align,wangsimvlm}.
 However, the alt-texts often do not accurately describe the visual content of the images, making them a noisy signal that is suboptimal for learning vision-language alignment.